callistachang/SLMDash/README.md

 Replace the values in `.env.example` with your own values and rename this file to `.env`.

-(Don't commit secrets saved in .env files to GitHub!!)
+(Don't commit secrets saved in .env files to GitHub.)

 ## Changelog